-The Bachelor's programme in Music Education is divided into a two-year foundational programme and a one-year specialisation phase.
-The academic horizon is broadened by two reference subjects.
-In the Bachelor's programme in Music Education, Musicology is a compulsory reference subject, while the other reference subject may be chosen freely from the curriculum of cooperating faculties and institutes (e.g. English, Biology, Educational Science, Geography, German, History, Art History, Art Education, Medicine, Physics, Politics/Sociology, Psychology, Law, Romance Studies, Theatre Studies, Economics).
+The Bachelor's programme in Musicology is divided into a two-year foundational programme and a one-year specialisation phase.
+The academic horizon is broadened by two reference subjects, which are chosen freely from the curriculum of a number of cooperating faculties and institutes (e.g. English, Biology, Educational Science, Geography, German, History, Art History, Art Education, Medicine, Music Education, Physics, Politics/Sociology, Psychology, Law, Romance Studies, Theatre Studies, Economics).

-In the first four semesters, students with Music Education as their main subject are given an overview of the various topics, questions, methods and interests related to the subject as well as an introduction to methods of teaching musical instruments and of ensemble leadership in theory and in practice.
-In addition, fundamental knowledge of music notation, sound production, computer notation, music theory and knowledge of harmonic developments are conveyed and their application practised in simple arrangement and analytical exercises.
-In the specialisation phase, students consolidate and expand their ability to conduct academic work independently and deal, for example, with psychological and education theories of learning and teaching music, educational aspects of media use and basic psychological and sociological aspects of musical taste and preferences.
+In the first four semesters, students with Musicology as their main subject are given an overview of the various topics, questions, methods and interests related to the subject as well as an introduction to the basic principles of academic work.
+In addition, fundamental knowledge of music notation and music theory and knowledge of harmonic developments are conveyed and their application practised in simple arrangement and analytical exercises.
+In the specialisation phase, students consolidate and expand their knowledge of matters related to systemic musicology which are characterised by the interplay of aesthetic, psychological and sociological aspects and thus require transfer techniques and interdisciplinary approaches.
+Seminars on New Music and on popular music are intended to allow students to take a more in-depth look the focuses of the Institute of Musicology/Music Education.
 The Bachelor's study programme ends with the writing of a piece of independent research (Bachelor's thesis) and an oral examination.

-Special Regulation for the Bachelor's programme in Music Education 01.11.2016 7.35.03 No 5 p.
+Special Regulation for the Bachelor's programme in Musicology 01.11.2016 7.35.03 No 4 p.
 5 --- ------------ -------------- ------